CBEP-SoCB-Details/Tributary_Nitrogen/Analysis/Casco_Tributary_Rainfall.md

 # Rainfall Data

 Downloaded rainfall data is in tenths of millimeters.
+We convert to millimeters.

 ``` r
 rain_data <- read_csv(file.path(sibling, 'portland_weather5_17-8_18.csv'),